uncodedlb/waprolb/_posts/2017-01-17-Meetup-Jan.md

   presentation_type: DEMO
   presentation_title: Community Lightning Talks
   presentation_desc: Show us something cool you've created or discovered that you think we should know in *5 minutes or less.*
-speaker3:
-  name: "Roger Howard"
-  twt_name: "rogerhoward"
-  ig_name: "rogerxhoward"
-  company: ""
-  bio_desc: "I spent over 15 years in large organizations such as Playboy, Fox, The Getty, and Blizzard Entertainment providing technology leadership, hands on engineering, and process innovation.
-My specialties generally center around the design and delivery of large collections of data and digital media in museums, photo agencies, video game studios, and other high-volume media environments.
-These days I work independently as a programmer, consultant, and occasional technical writer."
-  bio_img_path:
-  presentation_type: "PRESENTATION"
-  presentation_title: "Long Beach Open Data - DataLB and HackLB"
-  presentation_desc: "The City of Long Beach has recently made its first major splash in the civic open data world with the launch of DataLB.
-Roger will bring you up to speed with civic open data, take you on a tour of DataLB, and show some of his open data work launched under the HackLB project."
 speaker4:
   name:
   twt_name: